dreamfactorysoftware/platform-wiki/about-dreamfactory/DreamFactory-Overview.md

 Backend data is typically SQL, NoSQL, file storage, and remote web services.
 SQL is probably the most significant and widely implemented by enterprises, based upon recent survey feedback.

+In a nutshell, DreamFactory provides four things to simplify application development.

+1. A secure proxy connection to backend data sources, including SQL, NoSQL, file repositories, and external REST services.
+2. A REST API for each of these data sources, so you don't have to create your own REST APIs.
+You can immediately interact with the REST API with a tool called Swagger that lets you view HTTP requests and responses in JSON or XML format.
+3. Documentation of REST API calls and available methods.
+4. SDKs to easily use the REST API, including iOS, Android, Javascript, and AngularJS.

 DreamFactory enables developers to quickly hook up a wide variety of backend systems and expose these assets with a comprehensive palette of RESTful services.
 The REST API allows client-server separation that simplifies component implementation, reduces the complexity of connectivity, improves performance tuning, and increases the scalability of server-side components.

 ### Architecture